Child Pornography and Computer Crimes Lawyer in Arizona

 We all understand that there is a huge difference between someone who touches a child in a sexual manner, or worse, and someone who views an image, even an image of a minor in a pose of sexual exhibition.
 The law, however, makes no distinction between the two acts.
 In fact, if images of child pornography are found on your computer, you will be charged with Sexual Exploitation of a Minor.
 Each image found (these can be files that were viewed on a computer in the past that have not been completely deleted from the computer) can be charged as a separate crime of possession of child pornography, carrying a mandatory sentence of 10 to 24 years in prison.
 Conviction of possessing more than two images of child pornography may require the judge to impose a life sentence – for a first-time offender.

 Even when a conviction of offenses involving child pornography or other computer sex crimes does not result in a lengthy prison sentence, individuals convicted of these offenses often suffer the lifelong requirement that they register as a sex offender with the Arizona Department of Public Safety’s online database, and may be sentenced to lifetime sex offender probation.
 This type of probation requires sex offender counseling, polygraph examinations, and severely restricts where you can live and work, the type of volunteer activities you can participate in, and may affect your ability to see your children and other minor family members.
-If you are accused of possessing, transmitting or producing child pornography, call Nesci & St. Louis right away, to begin your aggressive defense against these serious charges.
+If you are accused of possessing, transmitting or producing child pornography, call the Tuscon child pornography lawyers at Nesci & St. Louis right away, to begin your aggressive defense against these serious charges in Arizona.

 Soliciting a Minor for Sexual Purposes (Luring)